DOAGenesys/SF-LWC-SummarizationAPI/README.md

     * **`GCGetAgentParticipantId`**: Fetches agent participant ID from Genesys Cloud Analytics API
         - **`getAgentParticipantId` method**: An `@InvocableMethod` that triggers the async data fetch
         - **`futureCallout` method**: Performs the HTTP GET request to `/api/v2/analytics/conversations/{id}/details`
-        - **`extractAgentParticipantId` method**: Parses the response to find the agent participant IDCDC
+        - **`extractAgentParticipantId` method**: Parses the response to find the agent participant ID
         - **`updateRecords` method**: Updates the relevant record(s) with the fetched agent participant ID
     * **`GCFetchInteractionSummary`**: Fetches Copilot summaries and wrap-up codes from Genesys Cloud with intelligent timing and validation
         - **`updateInteractionSummary` method**: An `@InvocableMethod` that triggers the async data fetch
         - **`futureCallout` method**: Performs the HTTP GET request to `/api/v2/conversations/{id}/summaries` with retry logic and timing delays
         - **`processResponse` method**: Parses and maps the response data to Salesforce fields, ensuring only complete session summaries with participants are accepted
         - **`updateRecord` method**: Updates the relevant record(s) with the fetched Copilot data
-        - **Intelligent Retry Logic**: Implements configurable delays (1-second for Experience records, 2-seconds for VoiceCall records), handles 404 "No summaries found" errors with automatic retries, and validates session summaries have participants before accepting
+        - **Intelligent Retry Logic**: Uses configurable 2-second delays (default for both Experience and VoiceCall records), handles 404 "No summaries found" errors with automatic retries, and validates session summaries have participants before accepting

 5.  **Automation Triggers**:
     * **`ExperienceTrigger`**: Triggers data fetching for `genesysps__Experience__c` records